UltraMessaging/um_troubleshoot/README.md

 ## Tail Loss

 Let's look at the end of transport session "3e" (from the "lbmsrc" program).
-I've eliminated some of the columns for brevity.
 Filter on "lbtrm.hdr.session_id==0xf9d74f3e" and scroll to the bottom to see the last hundred packets:
 ````